Skip to main content

 • https://build-log.services.bitrise.io

 Without accessing these endpoints, you won't be able to run builds even after connecting the instance.
+This means the subnet must be able to access the internet, either via a NAT Gateway or an Internet Gateway.
 For more details about subnets, check the official AWS documentation.

 • Auto-assign public IP address: Enabling the this field will ensure that a public IPv4 address is created for the EC2 instances.